The threat of quantum computers is driving cybersecurity innovation.

 For some data it may already be too late: “harvesting attacks” could already be intercepting data today for decryption when quantum computers mature.

-Building Quantum Resilience Now
+Building Quantum Resilience Now and in the Future

 - Use longer keys for symmetric encryption: these will need to be twice as long as those used today to allow similar protection.
 Long, truly random symmetric keys can be used to wrap stored or replicated keys, protecting them from quantum attacks today.